ellenpham/RosterBoard-TerminalApp/README.md

 1. In your computer, open terminal or command prompt:

-    - For Window users: Go to Start menu, in the search bar, search for Terminal or Command Prompt app, type in `bash` then hit Enter
+    - For Window/WSL users: Go to Start menu, in the search bar, search for Terminal or Command Prompt app, type in `bash` then hit Enter

     - For Mac users: use Spotlight Search by clicking the search icon on the top right of the screen (or press Command+Space).
 In the search bar, type in "Terminal" and hit Return